About the Noble Park Orienteering Course (NPOC)

 The Noble Park Orienteering Course (NPOC) was created in 2014 by Noah DeWeese, Eagle Scout, Troop 200, Paducah, Kentucky.
 The course is made of several markers placed throughout Noble Park.
-You can find them by using a compass or GPS device (found on many smart phones) or by looking at the NPOC Map.
+Find them using a compass or GPS device (found on many smart phones) or by looking at the NPOC Map.
 Each marker is an eight-inch diameter concrete plaque flush with the ground.
 Each plaque has a square orienteering symbol and a one letter code.
-If you have any problems with the course or suggestions for improvement, contact the Parks Department at 270-444-8058.